jbro129/android-modding/README.md

 [APK Medit](https://github.com/aktsk/apk-medit) by aktsk : A memory search and patch tool on debuggable apk without root & ndk.

+[android-memorytool](https://github.com/Anonym0usWork1221/android-memorytool) by Anonym0usWork1221 : Android Memory Tools written in python for RAM data reading and writing process of android and linux os's.

 [Pubg-Memory-Dumper](https://github.com/sahilbisla/Pubg-Memory-Dumper) by sahilbisla : A memory dumper for making ESP for pubg mobile.

+[AGTool](https://github.com/FateHack/AGTool) by FateHack : Dump so file or il2cpp global-metadata.dat.
+Inline hook and modify libs by offset during runtime..

 [Dexter](https://github.com/MikeAndrson/Dexter) by MikeAndrson : A WIP advanced DEX editor for Android.